 Malaria is present in South Africa.
-Take precautions against getting mosquito bites, and talk to your doctor about taking a prescription medicine to prevent malaria (before, during and after your trip).
-Also ask your doctor about vaccinations for typhoid and hepatitis A and be sure you are up-to-date with other routine vaccinations like such as measles.
+Take precautions against getting mosquito bites.
+Speak with your doctor about taking a prescription medicine (before, during and after your trip) to prevent malaria.

 South Africa is located in the southern hemisphere and therefore has the reverse season to those of the U.S. The weather is temperate, and even during the winter time you’ll enjoy comfortable temperatures.
 Average daytime temperatures are in the 60’s and 70’s from April-Sept and in the 70’s and 80’s from Oct to March.
 Overnight temperatures are about 10-20 degrees cooler.

 South Africa’s local currency is the South African Rand.
 Hotels and some stores in South Africa accept major credit cards; however, for "street shopping" you will need local currency.
 You will be able to exchange your cash to local currency at foreign exchange bureaus in South Africa, located in malls, airports, and on the streets.
 Most charge a commission.
 Hotel front desks will almost always exchange money for you, but the exchange rate is usually not as favorable.